Highway Map Of North America

 • Three-digit Interstates: These are auxiliary routes, either connecting to main interstates (e.g., I-285 circling Atlanta) or serving as beltways or spurs (e.g., I-495).

 Understanding this numbering system is crucial for efficient navigation.
-For instance, knowing that I-40 runs east-west across the southern U.S. immediately provides a geographical context.
+To give you an idea, knowing that I-40 runs east-west across the southern U.S. immediately provides a geographical context.

 Key Interstate Highways to Note: